Shi'ite-Sunni ceasefire takes hold in north Yemen

 A number of previous ceasefires have failed to stick.
 But Yehia Abuesbaa, head of the committee, said the latest had a better chance of holding because it included all factions involved in the fighting in Saada and adjacent provinces.

-It gives Yehia al-Hagouri, the Salafi leader and a signatory to the ceasefire, four days to leave along with his followers.

-“We agreed to this deal after the government failed to protect us after we were under siege for 100 days,” a Salafi source said.

-The Yemeni army started deploying troops to oversee the ceasefire in neighboring governorates on Friday evening and entered Damaj on Saturday, Abuesbaa of the government committee said.
+The Yemeni army started deploying troops to oversee the ceasefire in neighboring governorates on Friday evening and entered Damaj on Saturday, he said.

 The lull in the fighting enabled the Red Cross to evacuate 25 wounded people from Damaj.